SipXecs: History

-SipXecs is typically deployed by enterprises wanting to replace a traditional private branch exchange (PBX) with a software-based solution that can be produced in a cloud environment.
-In addition to telephony features, sipXecs offers collaboration capabilities such as enterprise instant messaging and conferencing.
+In April 2010 the founders of SIPfoundry founded eZuce, a commercial version of the software.

 Information

 SipXecs is designed as a software-only, distributed cloud application.
 It runs on the Linux operating system CentOS or RHEL on either virtualized or physical servers.
 A minimum configuration allows running all of the sipXecs components on a single server, including database, all available services, and the sipXecs management.
 Global clusters can be built using built-in auto-configuration capabilities from the centralized management system.

 SipXecs uses MongoDB as a distributed and partition tolerant database for global transactions, includes CFEngine for orchestration of clusters and JasperReports for reporting.
 The management and configuration system is based on the Spring Framework. sipXecs includes FreeSWITCH as its media server and Openfire for presence and instant messaging services.

 SipXecs follows standards such as Session Initiation Protocol (SIP), SRTP, Extensible Messaging and Presence Protocol (XMPP), SIP and XMPP over TLS, and several Web standards including WebRTC, WebSOCKET and Representational State Transfer (REST).